backstage/backstage/plugins/nomad/README.md

 ### Features

-At the time of writing, this plugin provides two components:
+This plugin provides two components:

 - a table to view recent [job versions](https://developer.hashicorp.com/nomad/docs/commands/job/history)
 - a table to view [allocations for a job and/or group](https://developer.hashicorp.com/nomad/tutorials/manage-jobs/jobs-inspect)